-God's Will for 2020 Matthew 7:21-27
+God's Will for Your Life

+Matthew 7:21-27

 I am not an expert on building construction, but I do know that using a flawed blueprint, or inferior materials can lead to disaster.
-Such was the case on March 15, 1986 in the country of Singapore to The Hotel New World.
-Watch what happened. (show video clip).
+Such was the case on March 15, 1986 in the country of Singapore to The New World Hotel.
+Watch what happened. (show video clip of the hotel collapsing).